Our Environment

 A Partner in Everglades Restoration

 Ensuring clean water enters the Everglades is a top priority of farmers.
 Over the past two decades, U.S. Sugar and other farmers in the Everglades Agricultural Area have reduced the amount of phosphorus leaving their farms by an average of 57 percent a year.
-That far exceeds the 25 percent annual reduction required by law.
-In 2023, farmers continued their significant success in reducing phosphorus leaving the farming area.
-The long-term performance of best management practices shows that farmers are exceeding phosphorus reduction targets year-after-year.
+That far exceeds the 25 percent annual restoration requirements.
+In 2024, farmers continued their significant success in reducing phosphorus leaving the farming area.
+The long-term performance of best management practices shows that farmers are meeting and surpassing phosphorus reduction goals year-after-year.
 Sugarcane farmers have been proud partners in restoration.

 Clean Air